elastic/elasticsearch-rails/elasticsearch-model/README.md

 This library is compatible with Ruby 3 and higher.

 The version numbers follow the Elasticsearch major versions.
-Currently the `main` branch is compatible with version `7.x` of the Elasticsearch stack. **We haven't tested and updated the code for Elasticsearch `8.0` yet**.
+Currently the `main` branch is compatible with version `8.x` of the Elasticsearch stack.

 | Rubygem |   | Elasticsearch |
 |:-------:|:-:|:-------------:|